-Milam wanted Mexican citizenship – which he was granted on June 24, 1824 – so he could obtain land in Texas.
-On January 12, 1826, Ben Milam received permission to establish a colony between the Guadalupe and Colorado Rivers.
-According to his empresario contract, within the next 6 years Milam was obliged to bring 300 families “of industrious habit” to Texas.
+Ben Milam wanted Mexican citizenship so he could obtain land in Texas.
+He became a Mexican citizen on June 24, 1824.
+On January 12, 1826, Milam received permission to establish a colony between the Guadalupe and Colorado Rivers.
+According to Milam’s empresario contract, within the next six years he was obliged to bring 300 families “of industrious habit” to Texas.
 (6) Milam also became the agent for an Englishman, Arthur G. Wavell, who had a contract to settle 500 families on the Red River.
 A letter from Milam to Poinsett dated August 28, 1825 gives some indication of the conditions in Texas at the time:

 At present the country is in rather a unpleasant situation on account of the Comanche Indians who has again commenst their Savaige wars on the frontier inhabitants of this Stait.
 They have murderd severil families laterly & stole maney horses etc. I have been in the frontiers of Texas for some time and have observd that the Stait of Louisianna have lost a grait maney slaives that have taken refuge in this Republick of Mexico.
 The evill arising from this to the oaners [owners] and such citizens as may hereafter be in the saim situation is obvious, and as Texas forms a protection at all times as well as the territory of new Leone and Tamilepas and in short all frontier bordering on the U.S. are apt and posibly inosently to admit not only slaves but every class of depridators and refugees.
 It farther appears that maney parts of this country rather encourage and harbour such delinquents or refugees and outlaws as abscond from our country to this, not being able to live under one of the best governments existing.
 I am sorry to trouble you with those remarks on the subject but being well aware of your capasity to forsee the evil that will arise, not only to this country but also to those colonies that are forming from the U.S. (7)